rosario-riccio/MediStormSeeker/README.md

 D) snow,
 E) wind.

 These data are provided thanks to ajax calls in the meteo-uniparthenope library: this library belogs to "Università degli studi di Napoli Parthenope".
+If you wanted to insert clusters' Points into DB, you'd install https://github.com/rosario-riccio/CSVtoPoint

 Configuration: